almereyda/awesome-starred/README.md

 - [marginalia](https://github.com/kartikprabhu/marginalia) - javascript implementation of annotations using fragmention
 - [node-webmention-testendpoint](https://github.com/pfefferle/node-webmention-testendpoint) - A WebMention Test Endpoint
 - [zenircbot](https://github.com/zenirc/zenircbot) - An IRC bot that knows nothing of its past, nor its future.
-- [node-libravatar](https://github.com/fmarier/node-libravatar) - node.js module for generating Libravatar URLs
+- [node-libravatar](https://github.com/fmarier/node-libravatar) - obsolete version of the Libravatar node module
 - [thunderbird-conversations](https://github.com/protz/thunderbird-conversations) - An extension for Thunderbird 3.0+ that allows you to view threads as "real" conversations, including your own emails.
 This extension also adds a bunch of useful UI features in the conversation view.
 Get a pre-built binary at the link below.
 - [medium-editor-insert-plugin](https://github.com/orthes/medium-editor-insert-plugin) - jQuery insert plugin for MediumEditor
 - [medium-editor](https://github.com/yabwe/medium-editor) - Medium.com WYSIWYG editor clone.
 Uses contenteditable API to implement a rich text solution.